1.6 Provisions, Contingent Liabilities and Contingent Assets, legal or constructive

 Debt instruments meeting these criteria are measured initially at fair value plus transaction costs.
 They are subsequently measured at fair value with any gains or losses arising on remeasurement recognized in other comprehensive income, except for impairment gains or losses and foreign exchange gains or losses.
 Interest calculated using the effective interest method is recognized in the statement of profit and loss in investment income.

-may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
+Measured at FVTPL: FVTPL is a residual category for debt instruments.
+Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as FVTPL.
+In addition, the company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.

 Measured at Amortized Cost: A debt instrument is measured at the amortized cost if both the following conditions are met: